jimdigriz/debian-clearfog-gt-8k/README.md

  * do something with the [`dmesg` output](dmesg)
  * update main pre-flight section to match Debian instructions
- * configure u-boot to automatically boot the on disk image
+ * configure u-boot to automatically boot the kernel and initramfs on the eMMC
  * document kernel upgrades
      * rebuild the symlinks in /boot and copy in the new DTB
  * u-boot problems